benyap/firestore-backfire/README.md

 - Control which collections are imported/exported
 - Control which documents are imported/exported based on the path
 - Control the depth of subcollections to import/export
-- Import and export using JSON format
-- Import and export data from a variety of different storage sources (local files, Google Cloud Storage, or AWS S3)
+- Import and export data as JSON to a variety of different storage sources:
+  - local files
+  - Google Cloud Storage
+  - AWS S3

 Please see the [changelog](CHANGELOG.md) for the latest updates.